Friday, June 14, 2013

 BATISTE: A very fine, lightweight cotton with a lustrous finish.
 Used for baby clothes, lingerie and blouses.

 BENGALINE: Stiff cross-ribbed fabric of wool, rayon, silk or cotton.
-Used for formal wear, curtains, coats and purses.
+The thick threads or cords run from selvedge to selvedge.
+Used for formal wear, millinery, curtains, coats and purses.

 BOUCLE: Fabric with loops all over the surface and the backgrounds showing, giving it a nubby, uneven texture.
 Can be made from wool, rayon, cotton, silk and linen.
 Used for suits, sportswear and dresses.